kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 For the heterogeneous-role shape called out above, this lifts the *"1 CPU leader AND (size − 1) accelerator workers"* invariant from placement-only (`SubGroupPolicy` + `subgroup-exclusive-topology`) into gang admission itself, without changing pod-level binding (`pod.spec.schedulingGroup.podGroupName` still points at a leaf).

 **Cross-LWS gangs.** Gangs that span multiple LWS objects — e.g. [DisaggregatedSet][kep766]'s *"≥ M prefill AND ≥ N decode replicas co-schedule"*, the multi-node case of the inter-PodGroup gang gap raised in upstream [kubernetes/kubernetes#136207][k8s136207] — are layered on top of the alpha [Escape Hatch](#escape-hatch-pre-set-podspecschedulinggroup) by an external `Workload` owner.
 With the escape hatch in place, DisaggregatedSet or any future external consumer can build whatever `CompositePodGroup` tree they need with **zero new LWS-side API surface**.

-Minimal shape — one prefill LWS + one decode LWS joined under a root CPG so the serving instance is all-or-nothing:
+Minimal disaggregated-serving shape: one prefill LWS + one decode LWS, each pinned to its own `PodGroup` via the escape hatch (`pod.spec.schedulingGroup.podGroupName` pre-set in both templates), joined under a root `CompositePodGroup` owned by an outer controller (DisaggregatedSet, Kueue, ...) so the whole P+D instance schedules all-or-nothing:

 ```yaml
 # Workload owned by an external controller (e.g. DisaggregatedSet);